Salmon Wellington

 Table of Contents

-• Make-ahead meal.
-You can prep the salmon Wellington the night before, then pop it in the oven 30 minutes before dinnertime.
+• You can make it ahead of time.
+I usually prep it the night before, then pop it in the oven 30 minutes before dinnertime.

 Ingredients needed

 • Salmon.
-Use a high-quality, boneless salmon fillet, like Atlantic, coho, or sockeye.
+I suggest using a high-quality, boneless, skinless salmon fillet, like Atlantic, coho, or sockeye.
 These varieties have a rich flavor and firm texture that works well in this dish.

 • Salt and pepper.
 To taste.